 - Grease or line mini muffin or regular-size muffin tins.
 Preheat the oven to 350 degrees F.

-- In a medium bowl, mash the raspberries, and then add the eggs, oil, and vanilla.
+- In a medium bowl, mash the raspberries, and then add the eggs, melted oil or butter, and vanilla.
 Stir to thoroughly combine.

 - In a large bowl, mix the flour, sugar, baking soda, salt, and chips.
 Make a well in the center of the dry ingredients.